 Completing a contact us form

-FOI, DP and EIR communications received are formally logged on the internal Customer Relationship Management (CRM) database and a case number is assigned.
+FOI, DPA, GDPR and EIR communications received are formally logged on the internal Customer Relationship Management (CRM) database and a case number is assigned.

 Enquiries and suggestions are logged and the relevant area of service is informed of the details and comments are logged as customer feedback.

-If someone wishes to complain about a certain area of the Park the details of the complaint will be passed to a relevant area of service.
+If someone wishes to complain about a certain area of the park the details of the complaint will be passed to the relevant head/director of service.

 If someone wishes to make a formal complaint against an action or service of the Authority it will be logged, assigned a case reference number and delegated to an officer from the relevant area of service.
 In the event that the complaint is about an individual, the complaint will be passed to the line manager of that individual.